workforce-data-initiative/tpot-data-definitions/datasheets/PROGRAMS.md

 # Data Sheet for Programs
 The description of required and recommended fields for programs data follows.
 Programs data files for upload may include any additional fields not listed here.

+If the institution in question offers a program at multiple locations, please include a separate entry for each location.

 ## Required Fields
 The outlined fields are required to derive the required set of provider outcomes.
 Field header names need not exactly match those outlined below in the files uploaded.